microsoft/vscode-python-devicesimulator/README.md

 - Refresh the simulator: `SHIFT + R`

-## BBC Micro:bit Simulator
+## BBC micro:bit Simulator
 >**NOTE 1**: this feature is hidden by default.
 To use it, enable the feature flag in the "deviceSimulatorExpress.previewMode" user setting.

->**NOTE 2**: Micro:bit simulation is still in development.
+>**NOTE 2**: micro:bit simulation is still in development.
 Features may not work as intended.

 ### Features
-- IntelliSense and syntax highlighting for microbit code
+- IntelliSense and syntax highlighting for micro:bit code
 - Template file generation
 - Integrated Python Debugging for the Simulator
-- Simulation of the Micro:bit device, including:
+- Simulation of the micro:bit device, including:
   - 25 LEDs
   - Light sensor
   - Motion sensors